apache/libcloud/docs/upgrade_notes.rst

 To make OpenStack authentication and identity related classes more extensible, easier to main and easier to use, those classes have been refactored.
-All of the changes are described bellow.
+All of the changes are described below.

 * New ``libcloud.common.openstack_identity`` module has been added.
 This module contains code for working with OpenStack Identity (Keystone) service.